sk337/ChessAnalysis/README.md

 # Chess Analysis

-> Chess Analysis Tool Using Stockfish
+Chess Analysis is a tool for generating analysis of chess games Made with [Bun](https://bun.sh) and [Stockfish](https://github.com/official-stockfish/Stockfish)